accellera-official/cci/msvc10/cci/README.txt

      Note: Please see the next section on upgrading to newer version of MSVC (later than 10.0/2010).

-Note: The MSVS project files have been configured to use DLLs (vs static
+Note: The MSVS project files are configured to use DLL Runtime Libraries, in
-      libraries) to align with the SystemC 2.3.2+ Windows default.
+      alignment with the SystemC 2.3.2+ default configuration.

 How to build the PoC library